Back to Articles

 When healthy and integrated, it can appears as a guide, a protector, a voice of wisdom, a source of strength, and an inner compass.

-And because the psyche speaks in symbols, the animus often shows up in dreams as your husband, a male friend, a charismatic stranger, a teacher or leader, an idealized male figure, or a troubling male figure.
-The dream uses men you recognize to reflect parts of yourself.
+The animus often shows up in dreams as a husband, a male friend, a charismatic stranger, a teacher or leader, an idealized or a troubling male figure.

 A few dream examples:

-1. “My husband asked me to fly an airplane with our whole family in it… I’ve never flown a plane before.”
+1. “My husband / partner asked me to fly an airplane with our whole family in it… I’ve never flown a plane in real life.”

-Flying an airplane symbolizes taking control, rising in power, stepping into independence, or leading your life into a new direction.
+Flying an airplane can symbolize taking control, rising in power, stepping into independence, or leading your life into a new direction.

 This dream may point to: